Otulu, Oru West: Education

 There is one secondary school in Otulu, which is called Otulu Secondary Commercial School.
 It was built by the people in the early 1980s.
 There are two government-owned primary schools namely Community Primary School Otulu and Progressive Central School Otulu.

 Economy

 Otulu has two market squares called Afor Otulu and Orie Otulu situated at Ubahawa and Umuhu/Umuezem respectively.

 The town benefits hugely from being on the Onitsha-Owerri highway, as such a lot of shops and businesses typically tend to be sited along this highway.
 There used to be a few manufacturing facilities located in the town in the 1990s and early 2000s, but not any more.

-Climates
+Climate

-Otulu, is 15.97 meters (52.4 feet) above sea level, has tropical wet and dry climate.
-The district's annual temperature is -0.15% below Nigeria's average, at 29.31ºC (84.76ºF).
-The Town usually experiences 303.09 wet days (83.04% of the time) and 247.17 millimeters (9.73 inches) of precipitation each year.
+Otulu, is 15.97 metres (52.4 feet) above sea level, has tropical wet and dry climate.
+The district's annual temperature is -0.15% below Nigeria's average, at 29.31 °C (84.76 °F).
+The Town usually experiences 303.09 wet days (83.04% of the time) and 247.17 millimetres (9.73 inches) of precipitation each year.